 Filing a Notice of Claim with The City

 One of the biggest differences in filing a lawsuit against the city is the requirement to file a Tort Claims Notice.
 In most personal injury cases, the injured party has two years from the date of the injury to file a lawsuit against the party who caused the injury.
-During that time, the injured victim is not under any obligation to provide notice to the responsible party of an injury or potential lawsuit.
+During that time, you are not under any obligation to provide notice to the responsible party of an injury or potential lawsuit.
 However, this is not the case when the city is the alleged liable party.

 If you allege that the city is responsible for your injury, you must file a Tort Claims Notice with the city within 180 days from the date of your injury.
 Failure to file the notice is a valid legal defense against any lawsuit filed regarding the injury.
 In other words, failing to file the notice results in a denial of your claim.
 Furthermore, Indiana courts have held that the notice must contain certain information to be considered a valid notice.
 Therefore, you want to contact an Indianapolis personal injury lawyer as soon as possible if the city or a city employee is involved in any way in your personal injury case.